CARTAvis/carta-controller/docs/src/step_by_step.rst

 .. note::

-    These instructions aim to be a complete guide for installing CARTA for multiple users on a dedicated server, with authentication of local users via PAM, and other simple suggested defaults.
+    These instructions aim to be a complete guide for installing CARTA for multiple users on a dedicated server using the x86_64 processor architecture and a supported Node LTS release, with authentication of local users via PAM and other simple suggested defaults.
 If you are integrating CARTA into an existing system, you may need to adjust some of these steps.
 Please refer to the more detailed :ref:`installation` and :ref:`configuration` instructions for more options.

 .. tabs::